-Where the eligible works will cost more than £30,000, the Council may consider awarding a Disabled Facilities Grant for more than the mandatory £30,000.
+Where the eligible works will cost more than £30,000, we may consider awarding a Disabled Facilities Grant for more than the mandatory £30,000.
 The level of this discretionary additional grant will be determined following a more detailed assessment of the applicant's financial position.
-The Council may require repayment of some or all of this additional grant if the property is sold within 10 years of completion of the works (see Grant repayments below).
+We may require repayment of some or all of this additional grant if the property is sold within 10 years of completion of the works (see Grant repayments below).

 Where the works do not increase the capital value of the property, the grant covers the whole cost of the works (including VAT and fees where applicable) up to the maximum amount of £30,000.

 If the works do increase the value of the property, the available grant is for the whole cost of the works less the assessed increase in capital value of the property as a result of the works.
 This means that the net cost to the landlord is nil.